 The last days of the Grateful Dead are full of the first.
 Their sound is distinct, loud and unique.
 They're not just another rock ‘n roll band playing, but a musical collaraboration of intuitive consciousness, telepathic notes, energetic stimulation, stability, and balance we interpret in dance and spirit.
 We all recognize the Grateful Dead and their unique ability to be harmonious, focused, intense, with empathetic talent in collusion and cooperation, in a maze of transformation that speaks individually and collectively to each member of the audience.

-"Truckin'" is the first Grateful Dead song to climb the song charts.
-“Uncle John’s Band” follows “Truckin’” here tonight.
-Then they play Robert Hunter’s first song he wrote for the Grateful Dead, “Alligator” > “Cumberland Blues”, Phil Lesh’s first Grateful Dead song he wrote with Jerry Garcia, and Robert Hunter; Bob Weir first penned “Born Cross-Eyed” > “Cream Puff War”, Jerry Garcia’s first lyric and music song, then one of their first covers, Noah Lewis' song “Viola Lee Blues”.
+The grand finale staged five concerts in two cities with Jerry Garcia´s presence in spirit and songs felt throughout.
+They opened in California with Truckin´.
+The band played one their first cover songs, closing the first of ten sets with Noah Lewis' jugband tune “Viola Lee Blues”.
 The band is playing its unique style of the song.
-Listening to the sweet spirits present I hear Noah playing his harp in the background and Jerry Garcia jamming with the Jubilee band, when suddenly a giant esthetic rainbow appears in the sky, and the crowd is amazed.
+Listening to the sweet spirits present, I hear Noah playing his harp in the background and Jerry Garcia jamming with the Jubilee band, when suddenly a giant esthetic rainbow appears in the sky, and the crowd is amazed.
 There’s cloud cover in this time of drought, and a double rainbow appears while the band is still playing the end of its first set.
 As soon as the set ends, a few drops of rain fall on the crowd.
 A spectacular sunset follows.

-The songs of the Beatles in the sixties liberated us, and the words and music of Bob Dylan understood us and brought revelation, but the sounds of the Grateful Dead, that country folk rock jazzy blues jam beat feel good sound, transforms us.
+The songs of the Beatles in the sixties liberated us, and the words and music of Bob Dylan understood us and brought revelation, but the sounds of the Grateful Dead, that country folk rock jazzy blues jam beat feel good band, transforms us.